uc-cdis/mariner/README.md

 Logs are written to workflowHistorydb incrementally to allow for retrieval of logs in the case where the workflow run fails at any point.
-In particular, this incremental logging method allows for debugging failed workflows.
+In particular, this incremental logging method allows for debugging a failed workflow run.

 A complete record for a workflow run could be a JSON identified with key `/userID/runID/` consisting of fields:
 - `status`